Marribank: Carrolup Native Settlement (1915-1922)

 Carrolup was established in 1915 as a government-run "native settlement", with a Superintendent from the Australian Aborigines Mission, which also provided volunteer staff.
 It lay not far from the Western Australian town of Katanning, after complaints by white farmers and settlers about the Aboriginal fringe dwellers living north of the town, who were attending school to the south.
 Together with settlements at Moore River, Roelands and Gnowangerup, at one stage it formed part of a number of institutions that housed most of the Noongar people of the south west of Western Australia.

 The Carrolup facility was closed in 1922, with all residents transferred to the Moore River Settlement.

 Carrolup Native Settlement (1939-1951)

 The settlement was re-opened by the Department of Native Affairs in 1939, and by 1944 it housed 129 boys, girls and older children.
 In the late 1940s artworks made by some of the children gained international attention.

 In 1949 the school at Carrolup was closed down, and the school-age children were transferred to other sites.
-In 1951 the native settlement was closed and the adults living there were 'dispersed'; teenage boys were kept back in order to establish Marribank Farm Training School.
+In 1951 the native settlement was closed and the adults living there were "dispersed"; teenage boys were kept back to establish Marribank Farm Training School.